Here's What to Do if You Test Positive for COVID

-With a recent rise in COVID-19 cases and several Chicago-area counties at a "high" community level, what should you do if you test positive for coronavirus or were exposed to someone who has?
+With COVID-19 case numbers increasing and numerous Illinois counties listed at "high" community level risk, what should you do if you test positive for coronavirus?

-Health officials have issued warnings to take precautions, particularly in areas where transmission risk is increasing.
+Health officials have issued warnings to take precautions in recent weeks, particularly in areas where transmission risk has gone up.

-As of the latest update, five counties in the Chicago area were said to be at "high" community level status, while another five were listed as "medium."
-Only one county, Kankakee County, was reported to be at a "low" community level.
+As of the latest update, 32 Illinois counties were said to be at "high" community level status, marking a significant increase from a week prior.

 How Long After COVID Exposure Could Symptoms Start?